tshepang/blog/content/speed of current laptop.md

 UX305 got fried).
 This one is Asus UX410, with Intel i7-8550U processor and 16GB of DDR4 RAM.

-To check performance, I use [Rust JSON Benchmark]:
+To check performance, I used [Rust JSON Benchmark]:

 ```
 git clone https://github.com/serde-rs/json-benchmark